 Whether you are an individual practitioner offering parenting support to patients or clients, or a government, agency or organization implementing parenting interventions across a community, you need to be confident you can rely on the parenting program you choose.
 Can it genuinely help your parents?
 Evidence-based practice is now the standard commonly demanded by providers and funding bodies.

 Triple P's body of evidence is the most extensive of any parenting program.
-It comprises more than 800 published papers, including more than 280 evaluation studies, of which more than 145 are randomized controlled trials.
+Triple P has been part of more than 740 trials, studies and published papers, including more than 380 evaluation papers, 182 of which are randomized controlled trials [63% (242) of evaluation studies have no developer involvement].

 Triple P's programs are tested both independently and in conjunction with the Parenting and Family Support Centre, University of Queensland.
-More than 1150 different authors across 364 institutions in at least 32 countries worldwide have contributed to the Triple P evidence base.
-Of the outcome studies in the evidence base, 95 percent had no developer involvement, and have not involved a University of Queensland author.
+At the most recent update, 1541 different authors from 499 institutions across 37 countries worldwide have contributed to the Triple P evidence base.